 Weekend in North Devon and Cornwall

 On route, we dropped into Ilfracombe and Woolacombe.
-Sadly, as suspected, they were pretty much shut for the winter.
+Sadly, as suspected, both were pretty much shut for the winter.

 Ilfracombe was our first stop in North Devon.
-I like the way Ilfracombe describes itself as having “Curious Coastal Charm” and I wouldn’t disagree with that.
+I like how Ilfracombe describes itself as having “Curious Coastal Charm”, and I agree.

 As you can see, poor Bridget is getting battered by the howling wind – the things we do for The Bimblers!

-Probably the biggest surprise in Ilfracombe was a 66-foot bronze statue of a pregnant lady named Verity.
-Verity was designed by Damien Hirst and is meant to be a modern interpretation of “Truth and Justice”.
-The statue sort of looks out of place but it doesn’t in real life if that makes any sense?
+The biggest surprise in Ilfracombe was a 66-foot bronze statue of a pregnant lady named Verity.
+Verity was designed by Damien Hirst and is a modern interpretation of “Truth and Justice”.
+The figure looks out of place, but it doesn’t in real life if that makes any sense?

-During the season there are lots of things going on in Ilfracombe.
-Understandably, fish plays a big part whether that’s catching it or eating it.
-Ilfracombe has had a harbour since the 12th century and the harbour is still landing fish today.
+During the season, there are lots of things going on in Ilfracombe.
+Understandably, fish plays a big part, whether catching it or eating it.
+Ilfracombe has had a harbour since the 12th century, and the port is still landing fish today.

-For beach lovers, the famous Tunnels Beach describes itself as accessible to wheelchairs.
-It’s not a golden sand beach, it’s more natural coastline which means rocks.
+The famous Tunnels Beach describes itself as accessible to wheelchairs for beach lovers.
+It’s not a golden sand beach; it’s a more natural coastline which means rocks.
 That said, here is what they say about accessibility:

 Is the site accessible for wheelchairs and pushchairs?

-Yes, the ground throughout the tunnels themselves is either paved or concrete, access is good with only a gentle slope leading to the main beach.
+Yes, the ground throughout the tunnels is either paved or concrete.
+Access is good, with only a gentle slope leading to the Main Beach.
 Access WCs and baby changing facilities are also available on site.

 Details of accessibility in Ilfracombe: Accessibility in Ilfracombe

-Woolacombe is dominated by miles of award-winning beaches.
-It is a utopia for surfers, kayakers and water sports enthusiasts.
-Sadly, we don’t fit into any of those categories but we still appreciate the beauty of Woolacombe.
+Woolacombe is dominated by miles of award-winning beaches, and it is a utopia for surfers, kayakers and water sports enthusiasts.
+Sadly, we don’t fit into any of those categories, but we still appreciate the beauty of Woolacombe.

-For those of us for who the sea is a challenge too far, you can hire a Tramper which is basically an all-terrain mobility scooter.
+You can hire a Tramper, an all-terrain mobility scooter for those of us who the sea is a challenge too far.
 The tramper can be hired from Woolacombe tourist information centre.
-If you fancy using the tramper it’ll open up much more of the coast and countryside than a standard scooter or wheelchair would.
+If you fancy using the tramper, it’ll open up much more of the coast and Countryside than a standard scooter or wheelchair would.